leo8a/sno-relocation-poc/README.md

 ### Restore OSTree relocation image into existing SNO
 #### Prerequisites
-- A image must be created before with `make ostree-backup` (see above)
+- An image must be created before with `make ostree-backup` (see above)
 - The ssh key bootstrap-in-place-poc/ssh-key/key.pub must be authorized for the user core in the recipient SNO
 - `BACKUP_SECRET` environment variable must be set as explained above
 #### Procedure